FULFILLING THE VISION

 The major principle to consider is, God speaks of nonexistent things as though they already are in existence:

 God already had made Abraham a father of many nations.
-“And calleth those things which be not as though they were”!
+“And calls those things which do not exist as though they did”!

 This statement is referring to Genesis 17:5:

 Neither shall your name any more be called Abram, but your name shall be Abraham; for a father of many nations have I made you.

 God spoke in the past tense referring to facts not yet in existence.

 God says a thing is so even though it is nonexistent in the material realm.
 How do we respond to this method of operation?

 Is it a fact or isn’t it?
 Was Abraham at that time a father of many nations even though Isaac had not as yet been born, or wasn’t he?

 It is obvious that a correct approach to the vision will produce miracles while an incorrect approach will result in confusion and emptiness.